-- .1 wrongly refused an application for authorisation or licence; or - .2 wrongly imposed a term or condition on an authorisation or licence; or - .3 wrongly modified the terms of your authorisation or licence; or - .4 wrongly refused to modify the terms of your authorisation or licence; or - .5 wrongly revoked or suspended your authorisation or licence; or - .6 wrongly done any of these things in relation to a litigation extension to your authorisation or licence; or - .7 failed to provide to you notice of a decision in accordance with this Section 3.E, then you may lodge an application for review of that decision using the form supplied for that purpose by the Bar Standards Board.
+- .1 wrongly refused an application for authorisation or licence; or - .2 wrongly imposed a term or condition on an authorisation or licence; or - .3 wrongly modified the terms of your authorisation or licence; or - .4 wrongly refused to modify the terms of your authorisation or licence; or

+.6 wrongly done any of these things in relation to a litigation extension to your authorisation or licence; or

+.7 failed to provide to you notice of a decision in accordance with this Section 3.E, then you may lodge an application for review of that decision using the form supplied for that purpose by the Bar Standards Board.
 Such application for review will only have been made once the Bar Standards Board has received the relevant fee in respect of such application for review.